neptuno-fpga/Binaries/Computers/ZZ--Infocomputer/Oric_Rampa_EN.md

-# Oric 48K in MiST and SiDi FPGA
+# Oric 48K in MiST SiDi and neptUNO FPGA

 Oric-1 and Oric Atmos re-implementation on a modern FPGA.